stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-Each element of the resultant matrix is the _sum_ of its _row_ multiplied by the corresponding _column_ in the right-hand matrix.
+Each element of the resultant matrix is the _sum_ of a _row_ multiplied by the corresponding _column_ in the right-hand matrix.

 For example, given the following matrices: